Ginger Zee

 Chief Meteorologist and Chief Climate Correspondent, ABC News

 Zee’s passion does not stop with storm chasing and climate.
 Her love of adventure has taken her and ABC News viewers across the world.
-She has gone para-hawking in Nepal, flown a drone into the fissure of a volcano in Iceland, hiked the largest cave in the world in Vietnam, para-glided from the Himalayas to the Andes, dove with sharks in the Bahamas, rappelled 27 stories down the exterior façade of the Wit Hotel in Chicago, explored the 275 waterfalls of Iguazú Falls in Argentina plus Victoria Falls in Africa, as well as skydiving, ice boat racing and surfing live on “GMA.”
+She has gone parahawking in Nepal, flown a drone into the fissure of a volcano in Iceland, hiked the largest cave in the world in Vietnam, paraglided from the Himalayas to the Andes, dove with sharks in the Bahamas, rappelled 27 stories down the exterior facade of the Wit Hotel in Chicago, explored the 275 waterfalls of Iguazú Falls in Argentina plus Victoria Falls in Africa, as well as skydiving, ice boat racing and surfing live on “GMA.”

-She is the author of five books, including the bestseller “Natural Disaster” (2017) and her recent memoir, “A Little Closer to Home: How I Found the Calm After the Storm” (2022).
+She is the author of five books, including the bestseller “Natural Disaster” (2017) and her memoir, “A Little Closer to Home: How I Found the Calm After the Storm” (2022).

 `